Menu

 New prints

-Although there are stickers in this set, you won't miss much if you decide to not apply them, since the most important decorations are implemented with prints.
+Although there are stickers in the LEGO Bumblebee, you won't miss much if you decide to not apply them, since the most important decorations are implemented with prints.

 By far the most important print is Bumblebee's face, here in a Slope 33° 2 x 2 Double / Inverted (1762) in Medium Stone Grey / Light Bluish Gray.
 This is the perfect shape for most Transformer faces, and I'm happy to report that there's no yellow printing in this part, so you can easily use it to build other Autobot characters (but not Decepticons, as they usually have red eyes)... as long as you don't mind them all having the same smirk on their faces.